 However, if you have more than a few brokerage transactions, it doesn't make sense to prepare Schedules D and Form 8949 by hand.
 For just $12, we can generate these schedules for you and save you the time and tedium of transcribing broker transaction data.

-The desktop edition has some advantages over the online edition.
+The Windows and Mac editions of TurboTax have some advantages over the online edition.

 Unlike the online edition: